Health Indicator Report of Smoking Among Adults

 Tobacco use remains the leading preventable cause of death and disease in the United States.
 In Utah, smoking claims more than 1,300 lives each year.
 It causes or worsens nearly every chronic condition and contributes to the primary causes of death in Utah including heart disease, respiratory disease, and cancer.
 Smoking increases the risk for cancer of the lungs, larynx, esophagus, mouth, and bladder and contributes to cancer of the cervix, pancreas, and kidneys.
 Exposure to secondhand smoke increases the risk of heart disease and lung cancer among nonsmokers.

-NotesAge-adjusted to U.S. 2000 standard population based on 3 age groups: 18-34, 35-49, and 50+. *For Asian: Use caution in interpreting, the estimates have a relative standard error greater than 30% and do not meet UDOH standards for reliability.
+NotesAge-adjusted to U.S. 2000 standard population based on 3 age groups: 18-34, 35-49, and 50+. *For Asian and Pacific Islanders: Use caution in interpreting, the estimates have a relative standard error greater than 30% and do not meet UDOH standards for reliability.

 DefinitionCurrent smoking: Percentage of adults aged 18 years and older who smoke cigarettes every day or some days.[[br]] [[br]] Quit attempt: Percentage of current smokers aged 18 years and older who reported that they stopped smoking for one day or longer in the past 12 months because they were trying to quit.